Spreading of droplets under various gravitational accelerations: Introduction

-Gravity-related experimental platforms such as drop towers~\cite{VonKampen2005}, parabolic flights~\cite{Pletser2016} or sounding rockets~\cite{Pallone2018}, among others, are great candidates to provide insight into the problem of spreading under different levels of gravity.
-Here we describe a setup that has been designed and built to allow for the investigation of the spreading of droplets (with controlled volume and deposition speed) in weightlessness ($g \rightarrow 0$).
+Gravity-related experimental platforms such as drop towers~\cite{Dittus1991, VonKampen2005}, parabolic flights~\cite{Pletser2016} or sounding rockets~\cite{Pallone2018}, among others, are great candidates to provide insight into the spreading of complex fluids under different gravitational accelerations.
+Here we describe a setup designed to allow for the investigation of the spreading of droplets (with controlled volume and deposition speed) in weightlessness ($g \rightarrow 0$).
+Studies of physical characteristics of droplets can be highly sensitive to gravitational acceleration perturbations ($g$-jitter), such as that due to parabolic flight environments; we take advantage of the high quality of microgravity offered by drop towers to minimize such perturbations.
 The experimental hardware was developed for the \gls{zarm} drop tower \cite{Dittus1990,Dittus1991,VonKampen2005} (Bremen, Germany) under the name \textsc{vip-drop\textsuperscript{2}} (\textsc{vi}sco-\textsc{p}lastic \textsc{drop}lets on the \textsc{drop} tower).

-Axisymmetric spreading droplets provide an excellent demonstration system towards understanding and modeling the spread of complex fluids.
-On the one hand, they are closely related to applications where single droplets or filaments are deposited on the surface (e.g., printing).
+Axisymmetric droplets provide an excellent demonstration system towards understanding and modeling the spread of complex fluids.
+On the one hand, they are closely related to applications where single droplets or filaments are deposited on a surface (e.g., printing).
 On the other hand, despite its geometrical simplicity, axisymmetric spreading remains a complex problem because it involves dynamic phenomena happening simultaneously on multiple length scales.
+The spreading of Newtonian droplets has been studied in various regimes~\cite{Bergemann2018}, including under microgravity~\cite{Diana2012,Brutin2009,Abel2004,Ababneh2006, Kabov2013}: experimental work on the effect of gravity on droplets' morphology and spreading mainly focused on Newtonian fluids spreading on a solid surface.
+Studies on droplets of non-Newtonian fluids under weightlessness have hitherto prioritized the evaporation dynamics of complex fluids droplets~\cite{Carle2013, Kumar2020, Li2020} and the solidification of metal droplets \cite{Huang2021} towards droplet-based printing.